Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 woman speaking about her oral pain to an emergency dentist

 • Call Us: The first step you should always take if you find yourself in the middle of a dental emergency is to call our office.
-For patients in pain, we’re able to accommodate you the same day you call.

 • Receive an Emergency Examination: When you arrive, we’ll utilize our precise, advanced diagnostic technology to help quickly diagnose the issue you’re dealing with.
 We’ll also perform a thorough visual examination of your teeth and gums.